Lifestyle

 The gut bacteria of these athletes and active individuals may also be impacted by other changes that often accompany exercising – changes in diet, physical adaptations to exercise, and greater exposure to the outdoors.1

 Consistently doing moderate exercise for as little as six weeks can improve gut microbiota diversity in the absence of dietary changes.
-In one study, previously sedentary women participated in a six-week program of endurance exercise without changing their diet.
+In one study, previously sedentary women participated in a six-week endurance exercise program without changing their diet.
 Researchers found that these women had an improvement in the composition of their gut bacteria and a decrease in an inflammatory molecule in the gut.2

 Other studies in sedentary adults and animal models find similar results, with consistent exercise improving gut bacteria composition and the abundance of beneficial bacteria.1